Emmanuel Ngom Priso

-Emmanuel Ngom Priso (born 15 December 1984) is a Cameroonian-born French athlete specialising in the sprinting events.
+Emmanuel Edouard Etienne Ngom Priso (born 15 December 1984) is a Cameroonian-born French naturalized athlete specialising in the sprinting events.
 Most of his successes came in the 4 x 100 metres relay.
+On February 20, 2009, he became French indoor champion in the 60m in 6.63, ahead of Christophe Lemaitre.

+He is also a former cameroonian football player (Nkongsamba), and a french Sevens and XIV rugby player, and practices bobsleigh at a high level.